Exploiting Observation Bias to Improve Matrix Completion: Conclusion

 \section{Conclusion}

-We have proposed $\MNN$, a matrix completion method operating under the MNAR model that exploits the shared information between the outcome and observation pattern to improve predictions.
+We proposed $\MNN$ a matrix completion method suitable for MNAR data models where there is shared information between the outcome and observation pattern.
+The proposed method provably exploits this shared information to improve predictions.
 The desirable theoretical properties and empirical performance of $\MNN$ highlight the value of modeling these shared latent factors.
-From a statistical learning perspective, we have shown that the parametric rate for nearest-neighbor-style algorithms can almost be achieved even when (i) covariates are unobserved, and (ii) observations are sampled in a biased manner; this could be of independent interest.
-Finally, we note that valuable future directions of research include (i) extending the analysis of $\MNN$ to the general case of $r > 1$, and (ii) potentially relaxing the conditional independence assumption between different entries of the observation pattern.
+From a statistical learning perspective, we have shown that the parametric rate for supervised learning algorithms such as nearest-neighbor-style method can almost be achieved even when (i) covariates are unobserved, and (ii) observations are sampled in a biased manner; this could be of independent interest.
+Finally, we note that valuable future directions of research include (i) devising practical matrix completion methods for generic MNAR data models that are as statistically efficient as $\MNN$, and (ii) potentially relaxing conditional independence assumption between different entries of the observation pattern.